khhuisman/CISS_CoulombInteraction/README.md

 # CISS_Coulomb Interaction
-The jupyter notebooks in "CISS_CoulombInteraction" work together with the Modules in "Coulomb_Modules"
+The jupyter notebooks in "CISS_CoulombInteraction" work together with the Modules in "Coulomb_Modules_GitHub"

 The Onsager-Casimir notebooks serve as verification of time-reversal symmetry at equilibrium in both the Hartree-Fock and Hubbard One Approximation